icoretech/omniauth-spotify/README.md

 # Spotify OmniAuth Strategy

-This gem provides a simple way to authenticate to Spotify using OmniAuth with OAuth2.
+This gem provides a simple way to authenticate to Spotify Web API using OmniAuth with OAuth2.

 ## Installation